stratiformltd/react-loadable-visibility/README.md

 ## Options

-The API is exactly the same, please refer to plugins documentation:
+The API is exactly the same as the original library.
+Please refer to their documentation:

 - [react-loadable documentation](https://github.com/thejameskyle/react-loadable#guide)
 - [loadable-components documentation](https://github.com/smooth-code/loadable-components#getting-started)